McVenco/2021/README.md

 ### Books on my to-do list:
 Julia Cameron - The Artist's Way
 David Allen - Getting Things Done
 Timothy Ferriss - The 4-Hour Work Week
+Mark Manson - The Subtle Art of Not Giving A Fuck
+Paolo Coelho - The Alchemist

 ## Courses